yinso/validac/README.md

 type Vector = [ number , number , number ] // an array of 3 numbers.

 let isVector = V.isTuple(V.isNumber, V.isNumber, V.isNumber)
-    .cast<Vector>() // cast is a helper for setting up the right type.
-Note the casted type must extends from the current type.

 isVector.assert([0, 0, 0]) // => [0, 0, 0], type Vector